Big Tex: Clothing

+Big Tex will get a new look with a new shirt and cowboy hat with Cavender's Boot City and Resistol debuting in 2026 as a clothing partner for Big Tex.
+His clothes were last replaced in 2022 by the Williamson-Dickie Manufacturing Company (Former clothing partner of Big Tex).

 Prior to 2013, Big Tex wore size 70 boots, a 75-gallon hat, a size 100 180/181 shirt made from nylon awning fabric and 284W/185L 5X pair of Dickies jeans.
 The pants alone required 72 yd of denim and weigh in at 65 lb.
 Over the years the outfit was accessorized with other articles associated with that year's State Fair of Texas theme.
 Big Tex has suffered a few garment mishaps over the years.
 In 1961, Hurricane Carla's winds tore his clothes.
 In 1970, his huge shirt was stolen from a pickup truck and received much publicity.

 The recreated structure for Big Tex that appeared in 2013 required new clothing and larger sizes.
 The new Dickie shirt features a 14-foot collar, 23-foot sleeves and weighs 130 lb.
 The shirt is made from 150 yd of awning material.
 The new Dickie jeans features a 27-foot waist, 22-foot inseam and weighs 100 lb.
 The jeans are made from 100 yd of denim material.